Caffeine-induced psychosis

 Coffee is a popular source of caffeine.

-Caffeine-induced psychosis is a relatively rare phenomenon characterized by psychotic symptoms such as delusions, paranoia, and hallucinations.
-This is caused by an overuse of caffeine and which can occur in otherwise healthy people.
-Caffeine may also worsen psychosis in people suffering from schizophrenia.
-This can happen with ingestion of high doses of caffeine or when caffeine is chronically abused.
-However, there is a limited amount of evidence that confirms this.
+Caffeine-induced psychosis is a rare clinical phenomenon characterized by psychotic symptoms such as delusions, paranoia, and hallucinations.
+It is typically triggered by the chronic abuse or acute ingestion of high doses of caffeine and can manifest in individuals with no prior history of mental illness.
+Additionally, high caffeine intake may exacerbate pre-existing psychotic symptoms in individuals with schizophrenia.

-Psychosis refers to a collection of symptoms that affect the mind, characterized as a loss of contact with reality.
-During an episode of psychosis, a person's thoughts and perceptions are disrupted and they may have difficulty recognizing what is real and what is not.
-This state of mind may be caused by a range of mental illnesses (schizophrenia, bipolar disorder), physical illnesses (Parkinson's disease, Alzheimer's), and some substances such as stimulant drugs.
+Psychosis refers to a cluster of symptoms affecting the mind characterized by a loss of contact with reality.
+During an episode of psychosis, an individual's thoughts and perceptions are severely disrupted, impairing their ability to recognize reality.
+This state of mind can be precipitated by a range of factors, including psychiatric conditions such as schizophrenia and bipolar disorder; neurodegenerative diseases such as Parkinson's disease and Alzheimer's disease; and the consumption or withdrawal of certain substances, particularly stimulant drugs.

 Caffeine-related psychiatric disorders

-While rare, caffeine-induced psychosis has been reported in both clinical studies and case reports.
+While rare, caffeine-induced psychosis has been reported in clinical studies and case reports.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition – Text Revision (DSM-5-TR) outlines five caffeine-related syndromes, including caffeine-induced anxiety disorder, caffeine-induced sleep disorder, and unspecified caffeine-related disorders, under stimulant-related diagnostic codes.
-The International Classification of Diseases, Tenth Revision (ICD-10) classifies disorders associated with caffeine more broadly, as "mental and behavioural disorders due to use of other stimulants, including caffeine".
+The International Classification of Diseases, Tenth Revision (ICD-10) classifies disorders associated with caffeine more broadly as "mental and behavioural disorders due to use of other stimulants, including caffeine".

 Several case studies and reviews have suggested that excessive caffeine intake may provoke psychotic or manic symptoms in vulnerable individuals.
-Caffeine may also worsen recovery in patients with bipolar disorder or pre-existing psychotic conditions, such as schizophrenia, which has led some clinical guidelines to recommend reducing or eliminating caffeine intake during psychiatric treatment, particularly for mania.
+Caffeine may also worsen recovery in patients with bipolar disorder or pre-existing psychotic conditions, such as schizophrenia.
+This has led some clinical guidelines to recommend reducing or eliminating caffeine intake during psychiatric treatment, particularly for mania.

 Some case reports suggest that psychotic symptoms can emerge in individuals without a history of mental illness after consuming high doses of caffeine.
-Though not conclusively confirmed, it is hypothesized that caffeine may exacerbate underlying paranoid traits or lower the threshold for developing psychopathology in those predisposed to psychosis.
+Although not conclusively established, it is hypothesized that caffeine may exacerbate underlying paranoid traits or lower the threshold for developing psychopathology in those predisposed to psychosis.
 Symptom resolution following caffeine discontinuation has been observed in several cases, supporting the existence of caffeine-induced psychosis.

+For people who consume excessive amounts of caffeine without a prior psychotic disorder, a doctor may prescribe antipsychotics to treat psychotic symptoms.